 Seaweed ovens: These are ditches in the dune ten meters long with walls and floor are covered with flat stones joined with clay.
 These furnaces were divided into compartments in which they burned the dry seaweed.
 After burning, each compartment block collecting soda than fifty pounds, and soda harvested was sold to the chemical plant located in Pont-Christ (1919-1952).
 It took about a ton of seaweed for a block of 50 kg of soda whose factory extracted at most 1 kg of iodine.

-Art Jazz Festival featuring Leon cocktail jazz, concerts, poissonnade.
-Free admission.
+Art Jazz Festival Leon offering cocktail jazz, concerts, poissonnade.
+Admission is free.

 Triathlon sprint to Porsguen.
 750 m swim, 20 km bike, 5 km run.

 In July and August:

 Sundays Tourism.
 Every Sunday from 10:30 to 12:30 at the Tourist Office.
 Get all the information necessary for your stay in Plouescat around a welcome drink and taste the local specialties.